susancat/railway_simulator/README.md

+A Java program for railway simulator (multi-thread).
+It allows trains to move through segments of track and stations.
 # railway_simulator
 railway-simulator

-A Java program for railway simulator.
-It allows trains to move through segments of track and stations.

 Features: